isaacabdi/job_scraper/README.md

-job scraper test

-import requirements.txt and run using jobs.bat file and viewing on index.html or local server
+import requirements.txt and run using jobs.bat file

 Change config file parameters to alter your search

-queries: what you want to search, locates keywords from job description
+Queries: what you want to search, locates keywords from job description

         locations: where you want to search